+34 684 268 754 ATENCIÓN 24H EN DESTINO

-Click on "Booking" to choose the number of people that go on the tour
+Click on "Reserve" to choose the number of people who go to the excursion

-Tour price per person.
-Prices include VAT.
-The tour also includes transfer and equipment
+The price of the tour is per person.
+Includes VAT. * The tour includes transfer and equipment.

 In this free walking tour we will go into Valencia’s historical centre and part of its widening, the most important constructions of the city.
 We will see the main monuments of Valencia, accompanied by a brief and entertaining description which will submerge the attendees in the time mentioned.
 In addition, we will be able to try a variety of fresh products from the land in the small shops of Barrio del Carmen and the adjacent streets, or buy a typical souvenir of Valencia.

 THE TOUR BEGINS AT 11H.

 THE TOUR INCLUDES:

 IT IS NECESSARY TO MAKE THE RESERVATION THROUGH OUR WEBSITE TO ATTEND THE FREETOUR.
 You will be able to do it by clicking on the "RESERVE" tab in blue on this page or contacting us through the following e-mail: firstname.lastname@example.org

 *The attendees can give the will to the guide and, of the amount collected, 50% will go to help the integration of people with Asperger syndrome.